Understanding Depression

 Mood

-- feeling sad, moody, gloomy or dispirited
+- feeling sad, moody, gloomy or dejected

 - feeling irritable and unable to cope with everyday demands

-- feeling guilty and blaming yourself
+- feeling guilty

-- feeling dead or numb emotionally
+- feeling shut off or emotionally numb

-- inability to experience pleasure
+- being unable to experience pleasure

 - dreading everyday activities

-- experiencing despair
+- feeling despair

 Thinking